 Like many Nebraskans, Ben learned about hard work in corn and bean fields at an early age.
 The son of a coach and a graduate of Fremont High, he was recruited to wrestle at Harvard and subsequently earned a PhD in American history at Yale.
 An occasional professor, Ben has spent most of his worklife helping companies and institutions through technological and leadership disruptions.
 He’s worked with the Boston Consulting Group and McKinsey and Company, as well as private equity firms and not-for-profit organizations, to tackle failing strategies across dozens of sectors and nations.

-A fifth-generation Nebraskan, Ben grew up walking beans and detasseling corn, experiences that taught him the value of hard work.
-A graduate of Fremont High School, he was recruited to wrestle at Harvard and then earned a PhD in American history at Yale.
-Ben comes to the Senate having spent the last five years as a college president.
-When he was recruited to take over the failing Midland University, Ben was just 37 years old, making him one of the youngest college presidents in the nation.
-The 130-year-old Lutheran college was on the verge of bankruptcy when he arrived, but became one of the fastest-growing higher education institutions in the country by the time of his departure.
+Before being elected to the Senate, Ben spent five years as a college president.
+When he was recruited to lead Midland University, Ben was just 37, making him one of the youngest college presidents in the nation.
+The 130-year-old Lutheran college in Ben’s hometown was on the verge of bankruptcy when he arrived, but became one of the nation's fastest-growing schools just three years later.

 A member of the intelligence, judiciary, and banking committees, Ben is focused on the future of work, the future of war, and the First Amendment.
 He worries that the Senate lacks urgency about cyber and about the nation’s generational debt crisis.
 An opponent of perpetual incumbency, he has no intention of spending his life in the Senate.